-Note 4 - Income Taxes
+Note 5 - Income Taxes

-In 2021, we received a final assessment from the Internal Revenue Service audit for the tax years 2014 through 2016.
+In 2021, we received a final assessment from the Internal Revenue Service (IRS) audit for the tax years 2014 through 2016.
 The assessment included both agreed and unagreed issues.
 On October 29, 2021, we filed a formal written protest of the assessment and requested an appeals conference.
-As a result of the analysis of the 2014 through 2016 final assessment, we remeasured all applicable reserves for uncertain tax positions for all years open under the statute of limitations, including any correlating adjustments impacting the mandatory transition tax liability under the Tax Cuts and Jobs Act (TCJ Act), resulting in a net non-cash tax expense of \$112 million in 2021.
-There were no tax amounts recognized in the 12 weeks ended March 19, 2022 and March 20, 2021 from this assessment.
+In 2022, we came to an agreement with the IRS to settle one of the issues assessed in the 2014 through 2016 tax audit.
+The agreement covers tax years 2014 through 2019.
+As a result, we adjusted our reserves for uncertain tax positions, including any correlating adjustments impacting the mandatory transition tax liability under the Tax Cuts and Jobs Act (TCJ Act).
+Tax years 2014 through 2019 remain under audit for other issues.
+See Note 5 to our consolidated financial statements in our 2022 Form 10-K for further information.
+There were no tax amounts recognized in the 12 weeks ended March 25, 2023 and March 19, 2022 from this agreement.

-Note 5 - Share-Based Compensation
+Note 6 - Share-Based Compensation